 The three side-by-side images below, provided by Mike McKenzie, show the iron furnace in Wellersburg, Southampton Township, Somerset County, PA.
 Mike received the left-hand photo from Sonny Lee.
 Mike reports that Sonny's father Roy Lee owned the old stone furnace and surrounding area years ago, and was the individual who donated the land for the ball field and firemans park.
 Sonny told Mike that his father Roy Lee demolished the original cut stone exterior of the Wellersburg iron furnace many years ago due to its unsafe condition.
 A copy of this photograph also appears in Roger & Mona Huffman's 2005 book "A Look At Southampton Township Pennsylvania The Way It Used To Be!".
 For a higher resolution, zoomable 748KB copy of this old photo, click here.
-For an excellent circa 1920 photo of the furnace, click here.
+For a circa-1913 photo of the furnace, click here.
+For a circa-1920 photo of the furnace, click here.
 To see a 1939 aerial photo that suggests that the stone exterior had already been torn down by that date, click here.

 Mike took the middle photo in June 2009.
 It shows what the remains of the furnace currently look like.
 The right-hand photo is enlarged from the older photo.
 Notice that some of the surviving stonework at the bottom of the middle photo is an exact match to the left-hand arch support in the old photo.
 With this 2009 photograph, Mike has demonstrated that what is today perceived to be a furnace liner sitting up on a mound/hill is actually the liner sticking up through the rubble that remained after the unsafe outer wall was demolished.
 The rubble has been there so long that it now looks like a dirt mound.